dcunited001/dcunited001.github.io/_drafts/information-warfare.md

 #### Circumventing Shadowbanning

-- filtered content w/ 'shadowlisted' domain names or URLS in FB comments *may* be circumvented for content with 'shadowbanned' URLS by posting a facebook comment w/o it, waiting about (5 - 30) seconds and then editing the link in
+- filtered content w/ 'shadowlitsed' domain names or URLS in FB comments *may* be circumvented for content with 'shadowbanned' URLS by posting a facebook comment w/o it, waiting about (5 - 30) seconds and then editing the link in